Procurement Strategy - The Number One Mistake Most Companies Make

 Regarding Objection 2

 When many companies say they manage suppliers on delivery performance, they actually mean that they have a solution where they can internally measure the delivery performance.
 But they only share the performance data with suppliers when performance is low (when there are problems).
 That is not MBO.
 In MBO thinking, specific objectives for delivery performance should be set up front and agreed with suppliers, and then the delivery performance data should be continuously (and not just once a year) shared with suppliers – also when performance is high.

 When many companies say that it is not relevant to use MBO on suppliers they completely ignore the cost structure of the company.
 Over the past decades, there has been an increase in outsourcing, which has meant that the external spend (supplier costs) now represents a larger share of revenue, typically 40-70% of revenue in a manufacturing company, where labour costs typically represent 10-40% of revenue.
 Furthermore, there is good reason to believe that suppliers to a greater or lesser extent influence the level of internal labour costs, as a 'good supplier' helps a customer reduce labour costs, while a 'poor supplier' increases labour costs.
 That is why MBO is also highly relevant in most larger companies in relation to suppliers because suppliers are the majority of the total costs within the company.

 This is why a new concept or practice is highly needed to stimulate greater value creation via suppliers.
 A concept I would call ‘Supplier Management By Objectives’ (SMBO), which can be defined this way:

-SMBO can be illustrated as the 5-step process below:
+SMBO can be illustrated as below 5-step process:

 Benefits of SMBO